 Our goal for the 2019 legislative session was to continue improving the state and local governmental programs empowered to protect the quality and quantity of our waste including municipal water, ground water, and in-stream flows.
 The legislature made significant progress on these goals.
 Most of the opportunity this session was in reducing pollution that finds its way into our water.
 Three notable successes this session include SHB 1290 reviews of voluntary cleanup projects, SSB 5135 to identify and regulate toxic pollution that affects public health or the environment, and SB 5145 to prohibit hydraulic fracturing in the exploration for and production of oil and natural gas.
-These bill should improve or prevent degradation of stream and ground water quality in the near future and in the long term, plus improve human health and the environment for orcas, salmon, and other wildlife.
+These bills should improve or prevent degradation of stream and ground water quality in the near future and in the long term, plus improve human health and the environment for orcas, salmon, and other wildlife.

 Several bills either did not emerge from committee consideration or did not receive floor votes.
 These remain significant issues so we expect them to be reintroduced next session The biggest disappointment was the failure of ESSB 5323, reducing pollution from plastic bags, which passed the Senate committees and floor vote, then passed the House committees, was not called for a vote on the House floor.
 We expect this bill will be reintroduced next session.
 Other bills failing to emerge from committee and did not pass are described below.

 Thank you to everyone who contacted your legislators to vote for these bills.